jbcodeforce/spark-studies/docs/index.md

 * There is a SparkSession object available to the user, which is the entry point to running Spark code.

+## Deployment

-## Installation on k8s or openshift cluster
+### Installation on k8s or openshift cluster

 The spark driver runs as pod.
 The driver creates executors which are also running within Kubernetes pods and connects to them, and executes application code.
 The driver and executor pod scheduling is handled by Kubernetes.

-See the product documentation [here](https://spark.apache.org/docs/latest/running-on-kubernetes.html)
+See the product documentation [here](https://spark.apache.org/docs/latest/running-on-kubernetes.html) or use a [Spark operator](https://github.com/radanalyticsio/spark-operator) to deploy to k8s or openshift.
+The steps are:

+1. Use a namespace like `jb-sparks`.
+Modify the cluster and operator yaml files to use this namespace.
+1. Start the operator if it's not running

+    ```bash
+    oc apply -f k8s-operators/operator.yaml
+    ```

+1. Add cluster: edit the file `k8s-operators/cluster.yaml` to configure your number of workers

+    ```bash
+    oc apply -f k8s-operators/cluster.yaml
+    ```

+1. To verify the cluster runs do the following command on one of the worker pod to start a spark shell environment:

+    ```bash
+     oc get pods
+     # select one of the work pod
+     oc exec -ti my-spark-cluster-w-5pcqw  bash
+     bash-4.2$ spark-shell
+    ```

-## Run locally in docker
+### Run locally with Docker

 * 1st define docker network